renovatebot/renovate/docs/usage/self-hosted-experimental.md

 ## RENOVATE_LEGACY_GIT_AUTHOR_EMAIL

 An additional `gitAuthor` email to ignore.
-This option is deprecated: use `ignoredAuthors` instead.
+This variable is deprecated: use `ignoredAuthors` instead.

 ## RENOVATE_PAGINATE_ALL